-Article 10 of the Treaty on European Union expressly recognises the importance of representative democracy for the functioning of the Union and the role of political parties at European level in forming European political awareness and expressing the will of citizens of the Union.
+Article 10 of the Treaty on European Union expressly recognises the importance of representative democracy for the functioning of the Union.
+It also recognises the role of political parties at European level in forming European political awareness and expressing the will of citizens of the Union.